-PENDING: the paper has not been calibrated.
+• PENDING: the paper has not been calibrated.

 NOTE Whenever you update the printer's firmware, the color calibration status of all papers is reset to PENDING.
+See Update the firmware on page 102.

 - OBSOLETE: the paper has been calibrated, but the calibration is now out of date for one of the reasons mentioned above, and should be repeated. - DONE: the paper has been calibrated, and the calibration is up to date. - DISABLED: this paper cannot be calibrated.